 This method walks you through the exact same site creation steps you saw above.
 But now, the login credentials are sent to the inbox you specified.

-Moving your WordPress test site to WP Engine
+Moving your WordPress test site to your web hosting

 You might be asking yourself whether or not you can turn this WordPress test site into a real, hosted one.
 Absolutely!